JimmyKenMerchant/RaspberryPi/tft_test/README.md

 ### Information of this README and comments in this project may be incorrect.
 This project is not an official document of ARM, Broadcom Ltd., Raspberry Pi Foundation and other holders of any Intellectual Property (IP), and is made of my experience, and even my hypothesis to the architecture of Raspberry Pi.
 Please don't apply these information in this project to your development. `TEST IT BY YOURSELF AND CONFIRM IT BY AUTHORITY FOR SAFETY` is an important value as a developer.

+**Purpose**

+Raspberry Pi has several video outputs; HDMI, MIPI Display Serial Interface (MIPI DSI), and Composite Video.
+HDMI and MIPI DSI are digital outputs which are regulated by each organization.
+These regulations include physical layer to application layer.
+Composite Video is an analog output which are connected by a RCA cable.
+These give us a big screen.
+In this project, I'm testing small screens, connecting through Serial Peripheral Interface (SPI).
+The goal is displaying a small screen with 10 to 15 fps, and the image processing, including processing of several inputs, is enough to run by CPU.

 **Output/Input**

 * GPIO 7 as SPI0 CE1 (Chip Enable 1)